xmartlabs/react-native-line/README.md

 ```

 ## Example
-To see more of `react-native-line` in action you can check out the source in the `example` folder.
+To see more of `react-native-line-sdk` in action you can check out the source in the `example` folder.

 ## Authors
 - [Santiago Fernandez](https://github.com/santiagofm)
 - [Mauricio Cousillas](https://github.com/mcousillas6)

 ## License
-`react-native-line` is available under the MIT license.
+`react-native-line-sdk` is available under the MIT license.
 See the LICENCE file for more info.